rdiaz02/what_genotype_next/README.md

-# Code for "Conditional prediction of consecutive tumor evolution using cancer progression models: What genotype comes next?"
+# Code and data for "Conditional prediction of consecutive tumor evolution using cancer progression models: What genotype comes next?"

 ## Juan Diaz-Colunga, Ramon Diaz-Uriarte
 ## Preprint at bioRxiv: https://doi.org/10.1101/2020.12.16.423099